 Resilient Minds is a 8-hour workshop, however, each learning module can be delivered in 2 hours.
 A brief description and learning objectives for each of the four modules are outlined below.

 Psychological Trauma – Awareness and Understanding

-Fire staff will learn the definition of trauma, the various responses a healthy human may experience after a traumatic event, followed by assessment and intervention practices to mitigate the negative impacts of trauma and mental illness.
+Fire staff will learn the definition of resilience, stress, and trauma, the various responses a healthy human may experience after a stressful or traumatic event, followed by assessment and intervention practices to mitigate the negative impacts of trauma, psychological distress and dis.

-• Learn to recognize the signs and symptoms of trauma
+- Learn to recognize the signs and symptoms of stress and trauma